nats-io/nats-architecture-and-design/adr/ADR-31.md

 ###### A note on read-after-write coherency

-The existing Get API `$JS.API.STREAM.MSG.GET.<stream>` provides read-after-write coherency by routing requests to a stream's current peer leader (R>1) or single server (R=1).
-A client that publishes a message to stream (with ACK) is assured that a subsequent call to the Get API will return that message as the read will go a server that defines _most current_.
+The existing Get API `$JS.API.STREAM.MSG.GET.<stream>` as well as _Direct Get_ do NOT provide any read-after-write guarantees by default.
+The existing Get API only guarantees read-after-write if the underlying stream is not replicated (R=1).

-In contrast, _Direct Get_ does not assure read-after-write coherency as responders may be non-leader stream servers (that may not have yet applied the latest consensus writes) or MIRROR downstream servers that have not yet _consumed_ the latest consensus writes from upstream.
+_Direct Get_ does not assure read-after-write coherency as responders may be non-leader stream servers (that may not have yet applied the latest consensus writes) or MIRROR downstream servers that have not yet _consumed_ the latest consensus writes from upstream.

+The Get API routes requests to a stream's current peer leader (R>1).
+A client that publishes multiple messages to a stream (with ACK) is assured that they will be properly ordered by sequence, regardless of which peer leader was active at that time.
+However, during and after leader elections, calls to the Get API could still be served by a server that still thinks it's leader even if a new leader was elected in the meantime (but it doesn't know yet).

+Read-after-write guarantees can be opted into with [ADR-53](adr/ADR-53.md).

 ## Implementation